landlab/landlab/docs/model_grid.rst

 (:ref:`Figure 1b <grid>`).
 In this case, each cell represents the surface area that is closer to its own node than to any other node in the grid.
 The faces then represent locations that are equidistant between two neighboring nodes.
 Other grid configurations are possible as well.
-The spring 2014 version of Landlab includes support for hexagonal and radial grids, which are specialized versions of the Voronoi-Delaunay grid shown in :ref:`Figure 1b <grid>`.
+The spring 2015 version of Landlab includes support for hexagonal and radial grids, which are specialized versions of the Voronoi-Delaunay grid shown in :ref:`Figure 1b <grid>`.
 Note that the node-link-cell-face topology is general enough to represent other types of grid; for example, one could use **ModelGrid's** data structures to implement a quad-tree grid, or a Delaunay-Voronoi grid in which cells are triangular elements with nodes at their circumcenters.

+Creating a grid is easy.
+The first step is to import Landlab's RasterModelGrid class (this assumes you have installed landlab and are working in your favorite Python environment):

+>>> from landlab import RasterModelGrid

+Now, create a regular (raster) grid with 10 rows and 40 columns, with a node spacing (dx) of 5:

+>>> mg = RasterModelGrid(10, 40, 5)

+*mg* is a grid object.
+This grid has 400 (10*40) nodes.
+It has 17 ( 4*(3-1) + 3*(4-1) ) links.

 Representing Gradients in a Landlab Grid
 ----------------------------------------